DIKU-EDU/kudos/docs/device-drivers.rst

 ------------------

 All device drivers include an interrupt handler.
-When an interrupt occurs the sys- tem needs to know which interrupt handlers need to be called.
+When an interrupt occurs the system needs to know which interrupt handlers need to be called.
 This mechanism is implemented with an interrupt handler registration scheme.
-When the device drivers are initialized, they will register their interrupt handler to be called when- ever specified interrupts occur.
+When the device drivers are initialized, they will register their interrupt handler to be called whenever specified interrupts occur.
 When an interrupt occurs, the interrupt handling mechanism will then call all interrupt handlers which are registered with the occured interrupt.
 This means that the interrupt handler might be called although the device has not generated an interrupt.

 The registered interrupt handlers are kept in the table interrupt handlers which holds elements of type interrupt entry t.
 The fields of this structure